sharetribe/flex-docs/docs/writing-articles.md

   article page.
 - `readingTime` (**optional**): When defined, a Medium-style reading time is shown in the article info section.
+- `toc` (**optional**): When defined, a full table of contents will be shown in the content column.
+This is useful for articles with lots of headers that don't fit in the side column.

   Possible values: